verythorough/jamhack-2018/slides.md

 - Fauna
 - Hasura
 - Netlify Functions
-- Any other backend or cloud function
+- Any other backend <br>or cloud function

 ---